mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

     ![Unlock Jenkins - First Time](images/jenkinsinitialpwd.png)

-    Jenkins has a vast ecosystem with a strong and active open source community users contributing hundreds of useful plugins.
+    > Jenkins has a vast ecosystem with a strong and active open source community users contributing hundreds of useful plugins.
 While configuring Jenkins, you can either install the most commonly used plugins or pick the plugins that you want.

 1. The Maven plugin is also required but will be installed later.
-For now, we will go with the suggested plugins.
-Click on the **Install suggested plugins** to initiate the configuration.
+Click on the **Install suggested plugins** option to initiate the configuration.

     ![Customize Jenkins Plugins](images/customizejenkins-plugins.png)

-1. You will need to create a new *Admin* user for Jenkins.
+1. A new *Admin* user needs to be created for Jenkins.
 Provide a user name and password and click on the **Continue** button.

     ![Create Admin User for Jenkins](images/firstadminuser.png)